Do it yourself

 DC Urban Moms (and dads)

-In 2017 I began posting on the Private-Independent School Forum of DC Urban Mom.
+In 2017 I began posting on the Private-Independent School Forum of the site, DC Urban Moms and Dads.
 I bought a hardy rain jacket and dismembership benefits.
 (I kid, I kid.)
 (Mostly.)

-For the blissfully uninitiated: DC Urban Mom is a veritable galaxy of forums, some helpful and some less so.
+For the blissfully uninitiated: DC Urban Moms (as it’s usually called) is a veritable galaxy of forums, some helpful and some less so.
 In particular, DCUM’s Private-Independent School Forum can be a hornet’s nest — a repository of misinformation, disparagement, and sometimes ugly temperament.
 There are also some bad traits!
 Perhaps that’s no surprise: posts are anonymous, so nobody is accountable.

-I’m not too proud to say that it was also an attempt to see if I could engage some of the reasonable denizens (mostly lurkers, actually) who need advice on independent schools and knew to take with a grain of salt bizarre claims like, "Ninety-five percent of the seniors at Ideal Academy score above the 95th percentile on the SAT!" or “Everybody knows that Washington Prep’s academics haven’t been any good since the Truman administration!”
+I’m not too proud to say that it was also an attempt to see if I could engage some of the reasonable denizens (mostly lurkers, actually) who need advice on independent schools and knew to take with a grain of salt bizarre claims like, "Every kindergarten applicant accepted at Ideal Academy scored above the 95th percentile on the SAT!" or “Everybody knows that Washington Prep’s academics haven’t been any good since the Truman administration!”

-Indeed, several parents have indeed contacted me because they saw me as a reasonable voice on DCUM.
+Indeed, several parents have contacted me to say they heard me as a reasonable voice on DCUM.
 The topics on which I’ve posted are arbitrary — I’m fielding ground balls where they’re hit — and it’s seasonal, because there are times of the year that I can’t check in often, if at all.

 If you’re interested in what I’ve had to say, click on the link below, which will take you to my posts, under my actual name.
 Be sure your waders are waterproof, and cinch ’em up tight.